ElliotOne/Master-Projects-Portfolio/README.md

 - Each project link will take you to its respective folder with detailed information.
 - Inside each project folder, find the README.md file for specific project details.

-Feel free to explore, learn, and enjoy the journey through my bachelor's projects!
+Feel free to explore, learn, and enjoy the journey through my master's projects!